 ICF manufacturers and builders have been good customers for Polyguard since the mid 1990’s.

-That was when Polyguard started to develop and test termite barriers.
+In November 1999 Polyguard started to develop and test termite barriers.
 The results were encouraging.
-This led to a 2002 Southern Building Code evaluation (ES 2136) of Polyguard’s prototype termite barrier, and usage of the Polyguard waterproofing/termite barrier on hundreds of ICF projects across the country.
+This led to a 2002 Southern Building Code evaluation (ES 2136) of Polyguard’s prototype termite barrier.
+Since then TERM waterproofing/termite barrier has been installed on hundreds of ICF projects across the country.

 Fast forward to 2017.
-Research has continued with termite barriers, plus insect and other pest barriers, at Texas A&M, and now at other major universities.
-After 17 years of laboratory and field trials, our barrier has been evaluated as a Termite Physical Barrier System by the International Code Council.
+Research continues with termite barriers, plus other insect and pest barriers, at Texas A&M, and other major universities.
+After 17 years of laboratory and field trials, TERM Barrier has been evaluated as a Termite Physical Barrier System by the International Code Council.

 Polyguard’s barrier is now called TERM Barrier System.
 TERM is not just a foundation barrier; it now extends around the building envelope.
 And TERM protects the structure against both termites and a variety of insects and other pests.